-If compilation uses a feedback file, the frequency guesses are replaced with the measured frequencies derived from the feedback data.
-Currently feedback information guides control flow optimizations, global spill and restore placement, instruction alignment, and delay slot filling.
+The frequency guesses are replaced with the measured frequencies.
+Currently the information guides if-conversion, some loop unrolling decisions (unrelated to the trip count estimate), global code motion, control flow optimizations, global spill and restore placement, global register allocation, instruction alignment, and delay slot filling.
 Average loop trip-counts can be derived from feedback information.
-Trip count estimates are used to guide decisions about how much to unroll and whether or not to software pipelining.
+Trip count estimates are used to guide decisions about how much to unroll and whether or not to software pipeline.